Vigrel/NLP-rec-sys/README.md

 ### Usage

-To train the embeddings, first install the necessary Python packages by running pip install -r requirements.txt.
+To train the embeddings, first install the necessary Python packages by running `pip install -r requirements.txt`.
 Then, execute `utils/train_embeddings.py` to train and save both the embeddings and the autoencoder model in the `model/example` directory.
 Once training is complete, you can use `tsne.ipynb` to visualize the clusters in the embedding space.
 Additionally, `app/glove_recommender.py` allows you to query the dataset and explore related items within the trained embeddings.

 ### Step 1: Embeddings